CHRE-FM: History

 On July 1, 1979, the callsign was changed to CHRE-FM for station owner R.E.
 (Robert) Redmond.
-By 1985, Redmond determined that the "beautiful music" audience was rapidly aging and opted to switch to a soft rock/adult contemporary format geared to a younger crowd.
+By 1985, Redmond determined that the "beautiful music" audience was rapidly aging and opted to switch to a soft rock/adult contemporary format geared to a younger audience.
 At this time, all of the specialty programs were dropped.

 The parent company became known as Redmond Communications in 1985 and was granted a license to open CJEZ-FM (now CHBM-FM) in Toronto.
 The station was subsequently sold to Affinity Radio Group in 1999.

 Affinity was acquired by Telemedia the following year, and Telemedia was itself bought out by Standard Broadcasting in 2002.

 In October 2007, Astral Media acquired Standard Broadcasting's terrestrial radio and television assets, including CHRE.

 On July 5, 2013, Bell Media officially took ownership of Astral Media, and as a result, CHRE became a part of Bell Media's radio station group.

 In January 2015, CHRE-FM's first home, the former CHSC studios at 36 Queenston Street in St. Catharines, was demolished; its land will be used for a four-storey apartment building.

-On December 27, 2020, as part of a mass format reorganization by Bell Media, CHRE rebranded as Move 105.7.
+On December 27, 2020, as part of a mass format reorganization by Bell Media Radio, CHRE rebranded as "Move 105.7".
 While the station would run jockless for the first week of the format, on-air staff would return on January 4, 2021.
 CHRE was the last radio station in Ontario under the "EZ Rock" branding, which continued to exist on a chain of Bell Media radio stations in British Columbia, before they were flipped to the adult hits "Bounce" brand in May 2021.

+On February 8, 2024, Bell announced that it would sell four of its stations in Hamilton and St. Catharines to Whiteoaks Communications Group, subject to CRTC approval.
+The CRTC approved the purchase on December 19, 2024.
+On June 16, 2025, Whiteoaks rebranded CHRE as "Dream 105.7" while maintaining its AC format.